rahuljha4/travel_template/README.md

 # travel_template
-This project will have UI for travel website
+This project will have UI for travel website.